All Products

 2. On the Query Data tab, click Insert.

-3. In the Insert dialog box, enter a primary key value and add an attribute column based on your requirements.
+3. In the Insert dialog box, enter the primary key values and add attribute columns as needed.

-1. Create a data table that contains an auto-increment primary key column.
+1. Create and use a data table with an auto-increment primary key column.

 1. Run the create command to create a data table.
 For more information, see Create a table.

-The following sample code provides an example on how to create a data table named mytable that contains an auto-increment primary key column.
-This table has a primary key column of the STRING type named uid and a primary key column of the INTEGER type named pid.
-The pid column is an auto-increment primary key column.
-Data in the table never expires.
+The following example creates a data table named mytable with an auto-increment primary key column.
+This table has two primary key columns: uid (string type) and pid (integer type).
+The second primary key column, pid, is set as an auto-increment column.
+The data in the table never expires.

 create -t mytable --pk '[{"c":"uid", "t":"string"}, {"c":"pid", "t":"integer", "opt":"auto"}]'

-2. Run the use --wc -t mytable command to use the table.
+2. Run the use --wc -t mytable command to use the data table.

 Note

-After you write data, you can run the scan command to obtain the values of all primary key columns of the specified row.
-For more information, see Scan data and Export data.
+After you write the data, to retrieve the complete primary key information, you can run the scan command to retrieve the specified row data.
+For more information, see Scan data or Export data.

-The following sample code provides an example on how to write a row of data: The value of the first primary key column in the row is 86.
-The value of the second primary key column in the row is null.
-The row contains two attribute columns: name and country.
-Both columns are of the STRING type.
+The following example inserts a row of data into the data table.
+The value of the first primary key column is "86".
+The value of the second primary key column is null.
+The row has two attribute columns: name (string type) and country (string type).

 put --pk '["86", null]' --attr '[{"c":"name", "v":"redchen"}, {"c":"country", "v":"china"}]'